 Not only are the dramatic cliffs of Cape Kidnappers excellent examples of tectonic plates, fault lines and ancient fossils, but they are also home to New Zealand’s largest mainland gannet colony.
-Either walk the trail or take a tractor tour.
+Either walk the trail or take a tour with Gannet Safaris Overland.

 Location: Hastings, Hawke’s Bay.
 Plan more of your trip using the 10 Hawke’s Bay Must-Dos.

 Something that New Zealand cities do particularly well are their public gardens.
 A top choice is the Wellington Botanic Garden covering some 25 hectares (62 acres) across the city.

 Location: Wellington.
 Explore more attractions like this in the 21 Free & Cheap Things to Do in Wellington.

 39. Try Out Stand-Up Paddleboarding